ridiculousfish/regress/README.md

 You can see how things get compiled with the `dump-phases` crate feature:

     > cargo run --features dump-phases --bin tester 'x{3,4}' 'i'

+You can run a little benchmark too, for example:

+    > cargo run --release --bin tester 'abcd' 'i' --file ~/3200.txt

 ## Want to contribute?